 Lufthansa intents to operate 1,800 weekly connections to 106 European and 20 long-haul destinations from June, including a resumption of services from Birmingham, Dublin, Edinburgh and Manchester, as well as additional flights from London Heathrow.

-Icelandic prime minister has announced that international tourists will be welcome into the country, with restrictions, no later than June 15th.
+Icelandic prime minister announced that international tourists would be welcome into the country, with restrictions, from June 15th.
 Testing for SARS-CoV-2, with same day results, will be available.
 Those testing negative will not be required to quarantine.

 From March 20, Australia no longer allows entry to non-Australian citizens or residents, unless they are direct family members of Australians.
 Tourism Minister has stated that it is likely that Australian borders are likely to stay closed until 2021.